EXGBoost (EXGBoost v0.2.1)

 is set totrue

 .
-Changing the default of this parameter (False) is not recommended.:pred_interactions
+Changing the default of this parameter (false) is not recommended.:pred_interactions

 - When this istrue

-the output will be a matrix of size (nsample, nfeats + 1, nfeats + 1) indicating the SHAP interaction values for each pair of features.
+of shape {nsamples, nfeats + 1} indicating the SHAP interaction values for each pair of features.
 The sum of each row (or column) of the interaction values equals the corresponding SHAP value (from pred_contribs), and the sum of the entire matrix equals the raw untransformed margin value of the prediction.
 Note the last row and column correspond to the bias term.:validate_features

 - When this istrue